MS Stena Europe: Transfer to the Irish Sea

 In June 2005 MS Stena Europe covered on the Holyhead - Dublin route for eleven days while MS Stena Adventurer was on annual overhaul.
 In November 2008 MS Stena Europe received an €850,000 refurbishment to some of its main passenger lounges.
-The most recent interior upgrade was completed in May / June 2010 which brought about a revamped Stena Plus area a new Barista Coffee bar, and a new seating Lounge on Deck 7.
 In 2011 the MS Stena Europe was off service twice, once for overhaul in January and again in April for the replacement of an engine in Falmouth.
 MS Stena Europe went for annual refit in late January 2012 and returned to service on 3 February 2012.
-In March 2019, Stena Europe arrived at Gemak's Tuzla yard in Turkey for life extension work returning to her usual Fishguard <> Rosslare route in early October.
+In March 2019, Stena Europe arrived at Gemak's Tuzla yard in Turkey for life extension work returning to her usual Fishguard - Rosslare route in early October.